OwaisSiddiqui/acorn.js/README.md

 # acorn.js
-An API for Acorn (https://acorn.utoronto.ca/sws, University of Toronto's student information service).
+An API for Acorn (University of Toronto's student web services, https://acorn.utoronto.ca/sws).
 ## Installation
 The API is available only as a Node.js module.
 Use the command below to install the `node_module` using `npm`:
 ```